Anamelba/Anamelba/README.md

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">

-- 😄 I love cats and dogs, also I love going to the gym, basquetball and working out, lastly I love playing Guitar and Ukulele.
+- 😄 I love cats and dogs, also I love going to the gym, and playing Guitar and Ukulele.
-- ⚡ I am a System Engineer from UNAM university in Moquegua.
+- ⚡ I am a Front-end developer from Laboratoria and a System Engineer from UNAM university in Moquegua.
 I have two diplomades in Data Science and Business Analytics.
-- 🌱 I won an scholarship in English from PRONABEC.
-- 😊 I had the oportunity to teach English in the Cultural, and teach some subjects in System Engineering at UNAM University.
-- 🌟 I am interested in learning Backend, and Data Science.
+- 🌟 I am interested in becoming a Backend developer, and a Data Science in the future.
 - 📫 How to reach me: lissette.machaca@gmail.com

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">